fat4lix/nova-element-ui/README.md

 #### ElementTimezoneSelect and ElementTimezoneAutocomplete

-This two fields depends on ElementSelect and ElementAutocompele to choice timezone more comfortable
+This two fields depend on ElementSelect and ElementAutocompele to coose timezones more simple

 ```php
 public function fields(Request $request)